carolinaborim/documentation/source/includes/telemetry_api/_introduction.md

 ## Introduction

-The Telemetry API provides access to data about each equipment the user owns.
+The Telemetry API provides access to data about each equipment the user has access to.
 The information queried provides a rich inspection of the telemetry data sent to AGCO's platform.